bcchickadee/spatstat_earthquake/README.md

 ## Introduction

-This GitHub repository contains the source code for "Point Pattern Analysis of Earthquakes in Indonesia".
+This GitHub repository contains the source code for "Point Pattern Analysis of Earthquakes in Indonesia using Log-Gaussian Cox Processes".
 This project was intially created as the final report of the course "Statistical Analysis for Spatial Data", a graduate-level course in the Department of Statistics in Seoul National University.

+## Main Findings

+The main findings of the research can be summarized as follows:

+1. Earthquakes show strong clustering around geological features such as faults or subduction zones.
+2. The inhomogeneous $L$-function suggests a clustering structure which peaks at $\approx$ 90km from the epicenter of an earthquake, signifying a spatial triggering range of an initial seismic event.

 ## Data Usage